City Mpika or Shiwa Ng'andu, Zambia

 This is an exciting opportunity for an experienced professional to contribute to a regional nutrition project led by CARE Canada!
 The Southern Africa Nutrition Initiative (SANI) is working to improve the nutrition of women of reproductive age and children under five years old in Malawi, Mozambique, and Zambia.

-As Communications Advisor, you bring the right mix of experience and technical skills to produce quality communication materials to tell the story of the SANI project in Zambia.
+As Communications Advisor, you bring experience and technical skills to produce quality communication materials to tell the story of the SANI project in Zambia.
 Working alongside SANI staff and partners, you will support the development of a range of communication materials for both domestic and Canadian audiences.
 This includes field visits to collect photos, stories and reports that document the SANI project activities, progress and beneficiaries.
 Your storytelling skills and experience will ensure that you have an eye to capture and convey the human side of the project, and to translate your field observations into high quality, relevant resources that can be re-used in various mediums (e.g. newsletters, Facebook, CARE Canada communications, etc.).

 You will also lend your strong writing skills to both the Zambia Country Office and to CARE Canada’s SANI Public Engagement Officer to support opportunities to engage local and Canadian audiences in the SANI project and its impact/effectiveness.
 At the same time, your brand identity management expertise will enable you to ensure that the CARE brand, and the associated SANI Campaign brand, are effectively, consistently and accurately maintained and promoted across all media.

-Moreover, your strategic communications skills will help you to identify, suggest, plan and undertake a variety of communications objectives, to ensure that they meet the singular goal of increasing awareness of the CARE nutrition program in Zambia.
+Your strategic communications skills will help you to identify, suggest, plan and undertake a variety of communications objectives, to ensure that they meet the singular goal of increasing awareness of the CARE nutrition program in Zambia.

 - Identifying and creating compelling content (including photos and video if possible)